programmerraja/MyBlog/content/misc/Finance  & stock.md

 Things to check before buying mutal fund
 - examining rolling returns to assess consistency
 - AUM as a primary metric for selecting a fund16.
 While many people tend to prefer funds with a high AUM, this should not be the only factor when considering a fund
-- ump sum investments are made when the market falls by 5%, 10%, or 15% from its all-time high
+- lump sum investments are made when the market falls by 5%, 10%, or 15% from its all-time high
 - check for **Indicative Net Asset Value**.
 (INAV) vaule if current price and this same no problem  if it is lower and current price is high we buying at high cost

 INAV represents an estimate of the current value of an ETF's underlying assets, typically calculated in real-time throughout the trading day.